jbostoen/itop-jb-report-generator/documentation.md

 * Images must be publicly accessible, as - for now - no authorization is included.
 * The URL must be correct.
 Special attention should go to a work around that is already included for iTop environments (switch_env parameter).

+## Incorrect rendering in PDF

+For instance when displaying lots of data in a report and then rendering charts (Chart.js), the resulting PDF might have incorrect or even missing graphs.
+Adapt the default PDF implementation to allow for some time to process everything.